Visit

 • Welding

-• Students must attend high school through a school district or a charter.
+• You must attend high school through a school district or charter school that has signed a Memorandum of Understanding with Aims specifically for the Career Academy Program.

 • Eligibility requirements apply, and seats are limited and competitive.

-• A predetermined curriculum leads to earning one or more academic certificates and/or an industry certification.
+• A predetermined curriculum leads to earning one or more academic certificates and/or industry certifications.

 • Classes are offered at an Aims campus (and online, depending on the program and class).